The Ordinary’s most effective products according to science

-Serums are lightweight skincare products that penetrate deeper into the skin than regular cream formula.
+Serums are lightweight skincare products that penetrate deeper into the skin than regular cream formulas.
 The ordinary has serums for all kinds of purposes and skin issues.
-We’ll help you to pick a couple of serums that suits your skin!
+We’ll help you to pick a couple of serums that suit your skin!

 You apply the serums after cleansing, and before your oil and creamy moisturizer.

 It’s important to know that some of the serums interfere with each other, and some should not be used in sunlight.
 We will get back to that later.

 These are The Ordinary’s most effective products according to science:

 (+ We’ll help you find the best (and worst) products for YOU and your skin)

 The products below are The Ordinary’s most effective products in each category based on published science (well-proven ingredients) and user experiences.
 After each category, we summarize and help you find which of the products is right for your unique skin.

 //The Ordinary’s most effective products

 As an amazon affiliate Filippa Approves may earn a small commission from qualifying purchases.
 This doesn’t cost you anything.

 We never collaborate with beauty/fashion brands, and we do not accept sponsorships.
 All recommendations are always 100% genuine.
 We only redirect you to safe and well-known sites like amazon.
 Anything we may earn, goes back into purchasing and testing new products.
 Thank you for helping us stay ethical and honest!